-Interface Description ethernet Determine the IPv6 address of the ETHERNET interface (that is, wired networking). wireless Determine the IPv6 address of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv6 address of the BRIDGE interface (that is, the bridging mode).
+Interface Description wireless Determine the IPv6 address of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv6 address of the BRIDGE interface (that is, the bridging mode).

-• <ip address> is the IP address being assigned to your PX2 device.
+• <ip address> is the IP address being assigned to your PX3 device.
 This value uses the IPv6 address format.
 Note that you must add /xx, which indicates a prefix length of bits such as /64, to the end of this IPv6 address.